kyzn/PRC-Docker/README.md

 To see built image, visit [Docker Hub](https://hub.docker.com/r/kyzn/prc/).

 Following instructions can be used to deploy [PullRequest.Club](https://github.com/kyzn/PRC) in near future.
-Note that this is till a work in progress.
+Note that this is still a work in progress.

 ## Instructions